liuzhibin-cn/my-demo/README.md

 2. Install and start 3-party components as you wanted, go to project home for help, and [Dockerfiles and scripts](docker/) in demo application are also references for you.
 3. Edit parent [pom.xml](https://github.com/liuzhibin-cn/my-demo/blob/master/pom.xml) and config for your local environment.
 4. Use `package.sh` to compile and package demo application.
-5. Start demo application as following steps: <br />
+5. Start demo application as following steps: \
    - Neither `SkyWalking` nor `PinPoint` is enabled:
      ```sh
      java -jar item-service\target\item-service-0.0.1-SNAPSHOT.jar